oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 </p><p>
 We know the common aspect of demonology is that knowing the true name of a creature or entity holds some sway of power over them, such as summoning a demon to enact your will.
 Hidden names and elements of oneself that are feared to be discovered, names more reflected in the formal address we treat as a weakness.
 It gives pause, emphasis, and direction of the surrounding words.
 </p>
-"Speak of the devil, and they shall appear".
+<p>"Speak of the devil, and they shall appear".
 Perhaps this is due to some king of mathematical logics.
-Demons fear the memory of their possibility of mortality, the layered spells which make up their essence, they have traded in and reformed over centuries, like a ship of Theseus.<d-footnote>https://johntscott.com/wp-content/uploads/2019/02/aes.brute_.force_.work_.factor.argument.pdf</d-footnote>
+Demons fear the memory of their possibility of mortality, the layered spells which make up their essence, they have traded in and reformed over centuries, like a ship of Theseus.<d-footnote>https://johntscott.com/wp-content/uploads/2019/02/aes.brute_.force_.work_.factor.argument.pdf</d-footnote></p>

 <aside><p>A modern computer AES-256 encryption would require billions of years to brute force, not to mention exceptional amount of power required and many replications of the strongest computers currently made. - But if you know the key its easy.
 Also apparently, quantum computers might bea bit of a game changer.</p></aside>